 - DNA-Based Nanostructuring

-The focus of our research is to synthesize molecules whose ability to selectively recognize biomolecular targets is improved over that of unmodified biomolecules and to employ this capability to develop new functional entities.
-The molecular recognition phenomena of interest include the recognition of transition states, i.e. the generation of new biomimetic catalysts.
+One focus of our research is to synthesize molecules with the ability to selectively interact with biomolecular targets.
+This includes studies on the reactivity of functional biomolecules.
+It also includes studies on compounds whose properties are improved over those of unmodified biomolecules and to employ this capability to develop new functional entities.
+The molecular recognition phenomena of interest also include the recognition of transition states, i.e. the generation of new biomimetic catalysts.
 The following is a brief list of selected projects from recent years.

 Capped and Enforced Oligonucleotides